Data-Backed Rankings, VA Access, Affordability, and Tax Policy

 7. Cleveland, Ohio

-Cleveland brings big‑city hospital systems at Midwestern prices.
-The metro is served by nationally recognized institutions like the Cleveland Clinic and the Louis Stokes Cleveland VA Medical Center, and it scores well on both physician density and healthcare access overall.
+Cleveland brings big-city hospital systems at Midwestern prices.
+The metro is served by the Cleveland Clinic and Louis Stokes Cleveland VA Medical Center.
+Ohio fully exempts military retirement pay from state taxation.
+Lake Erie waterfront parks, the Rock and Roll Hall of Fame, and major-league sports round out the picture.

 8. Lawton, Oklahoma

-Lawton is built around Fort Sill and has the highest Veteran concentration of all cities in our Top 25.
-It ranks near the top for financial well‑being, with a low cost of living and favorable state tax treatment of military retirement and disabled‑Veteran property taxes.
+Lawton is built around Fort Sill and has the highest Veteran concentration in our Top 25.
+It ranks near the top for financial well-being, with a low cost of living and favorable state tax treatment of military retirement and disabled-Veteran property taxes.
+The Wichita Mountains Wildlife Refuge sits just outside town.

 9. Rapid City, South Dakota

-10. Virginia Beach–Chesapeake–Norfolk, Virginia–North Carolina
+10. Virginia Beach–Chesapeake–Norfolk, Virginia

-Rounding out our Top 10 is the Hampton Roads region, home to one of the densest Veteran populations in the country.
-Naval Station Norfolk, multiple installations and more than two hundred miles of shoreline make this a natural fit for Veterans who want to stay close to the fleet and the ocean.
+Hampton Roads is home to one of the densest Veteran populations in the country.
+Naval Station Norfolk, multiple installations, and over two hundred miles of shoreline make this a natural fit for Veterans staying close to the fleet.
+Costs are higher than inland options, but the combination of community, amenities, and career paths is hard to match.

 Other High-Performing Cities for Veterans (Ranks 11–25)

-| Rank | Metro | State(s) | Key Strength |
+| Rank | Metro | State | Key Strength |

 |---|---|---|---|